junxit/us-congress-bills-117/metadata.md

 - Senate — Rules and Administration Committee

+## Recorded votes (1)

+- 2021-08-11 — [Senate 117-1-358](votes/senate-117-1-0358.md) — On the Motion to Discharge — **Motion to Discharge Agreed to** (50–49)

 ## Actions

 - 2021-03-17 — Introduced in Senate
 - 2021-03-17 — Read twice and referred to the Committee on Rules and Administration.
+- 2021-03-24 — Committee on Rules and Administration.
+Hearings held.
+Hearings printed: S.Hrg.
+117-14.
+- 2021-05-11 — Committee on Rules and Administration.
+Failed to report favorably.
+- 2021-08-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 123.
+- 2021-08-11 — Senate Committee on Rules and Administration discharged by Yea-Nay Vote.
+50 - 49.
+Record Vote Number: 358 (Pursuant to S. Res.
+27, 117th Congress). (consideration: CR S6250)
+- 2021-08-11 — Senate Committee on Rules and Administration discharged by Yea-Nay Vote.
+50 - 49.
+Record Vote Number: 358 (Pursuant to S. Res.
+27, 117th Congress).(consideration: CR S6250)